mogenius/podloxx/README.md

 ## Thanks
 We took great inspiration (and some lines of code) from [Mizu](https://github.com/up9inc/mizu).
 Awesome work from the folks at [UP9](https://up9.com/).

+## About mogenius
+mogenius provides an automated cloud infrastructure that allows scaling applications on Kubernetes with a user friendly UI and API.